shivshankardayal/full-website/books/c/source/lang.rst

 instance of the object is created each time.
 The initial value of the object is indeterminate.

+A non-lvalue expression with structure or union type, where the structure or union contains a member with array type (including, recursively, members of all contained structures and unions) refers to an object with automatic storage duration and *temporary lifetime*. [#]_ Its lifetime begins when the expression is evaluated and its initial value is the value of the expression.
+Its lifetime ends when the evaluation of the containing full expression or full declarator ends.
+Any attempt to modify an object with temporary lifetime results in undefined behavior.

 **Forward references:** statements (:ref:`4.8`), function calls (:ref:`4.5.2.2`), declarators (:ref:`4.7.5`), array declarators (:ref:`4.7.5.2`), initialization
 (:ref:`4.7.8`).